avi33/StyleMelGan-Unofficial/README.md

 To do:
 1. softmax gating is not working --> replaced with sigmoid gating<br/>
-2. Discrminitor training still not tested
+#2.
+Discrminitor training still not tested <br/> -
+2. Discriminitor from universal melgan produced better results - combination of time and frequency domain discriminators